MicrosoftDocs/bingmaps-docs/BingMaps/v8-web-control/modules/venue-map-module/venuemap-class.md

 ---
 title: "Venue Map Class | Microsoft Docs"
-description: The VenueMap class represents a venue map in a specific instance of a Map. ms.custom: "" ms.date: "06/12/2020" ms.reviewer: ""
+description: Learn about the VenueMap class including all of its methods, properties and events. ms.custom: "" ms.date: "06/12/2020" ms.reviewer: ""